The Placebo of Prayer

 Placebo (in Latin) means “I shall please.”
 The whole point of a placebo is to please in the absence of the real thing.
 So if you’re getting the real thing, whether it’s coming from doctors or therapists or financial advisors or whatever, then the any potential placebo effect is moot.
 If there’s an overriding action then you’re negating the whole thing.

 Again, intellectual honesty time.
 You’ve been diagnosed with stage 4 whatever and you’re at the hospital being pumped full of drugs that will hopefully save your life.
 Are you really going to argue comfort in the efficacy of prayer?
 Please.
-If anything it shows the absolute opposite – a LACK of faith in the efficacy prayer – and there’s no intellectually honest placebo effect in that.
+If anything it shows the absolute opposite – a LACK of faith in the efficacy prayer, and there’s no intellectually honest placebo effect in that.
+Seems to me that your bet-hedging faith lies in earthly doctors and the efficacy of their tools of their trade.

-This is where knee-jerky Christians (and others who pray) are quick to argue that prayer brings healing through the doctors and the tools of their trade, but I don’t cater to such disingenuous nonsense.
+This is where knee-jerky Christians (and others who pray) are quick to argue that prayer brings healing through the doctors, but I don’t cater to such disingenuous nonsense.
 This is just an extension of the aforementioned deck stacking.
 They always have another rationalization in the lineup ready for when the prior one fails.

 I may be the contrarian as well as the most hated guy in the room, but I prefer to leave crazy to crazy.
 And I don’t believe in catering to the lowest common denominator.